gahwa/one-click-hugo-cms/site/content/_index.md

       text: "The goal of sustainable farming is to produce food and other agricultural products in a way that conserves natural resources, protects the environment, and supports local communities.
-Some of the key practices involved in sustainable farming include:
+Some of the key practices involved in sustainable farming
-"
-    - image: /img/illustrations-coffee-gear.svg
+    - image: img/farming2.jpg
-      text: "Sustainable farming practices not only benefit the environment, but also help to create more resilient and profitable farming systems.
+      text: "Sustainable farming practices not only benefit the environment, but also help to create more resilient and profitable farmingstems.
 They can also contribute to improved food security, healthier communities, and greater economic stability for farmers and rural communities."
 values: